Pairag platform

 Why choose Pairag?

-What is energy for?
+What are points for?

 The common billing unit when collaborating on the platform.